taphost/c64/KERNAL.md

 | $FFDE | 65502 | RDTIM | Read system clock |
 | $FFDB | 65499 | SETTIM | Set system clock |
 | $FFEA | 65514 | UDTIM | Update system clock |

+## Math and random support

+Some of the KERNAL routines used by BASIC math functions reside in the ROM banks: `POLY1` ($E043) and `POLY2` ($E059) evaluate expression series, while the `RND` sequence relies on constants at `RMULC` ($E08D) and `RADDC` ($E092) before calling `RND` ($E097). `RND(1)` always continues the same pseudo-random stream; `RND(0)` samples the free-running jiffy clock (per the Programmer's Reference Guide), so calling `RND(0)` injects fresh entropy without touching CIA timers.
+Mapping (cap.
+7) recommends `RND(-RND(0))` if you need an additional re-seed guard, but no extra writes to Timer A are required.
+The `SYS` entry at $E12A saves A/X/Y/P via 780-783 ($030C-$030F) before running the target routine, so always restore the registers afterward.

+## I/O helper routines in ROM

+BASIC builds on higher-level wrappers when it needs to call the KERNAL. `CALL KERNAL I/O ROUTINES` ($E0F9) handles CIN/OUT errors plus the 512-byte RS-232 buffer allocation/CLR; `SAVE` ($E156) uses pointers at 43/45 to define save range, `VERIFY` ($E165) sets the verify flag at 10 ($0A).
+These routines make it possible to reuse the ROM services mentioned in the tables without reimplementing pointer adjustments manually.

+## Kernal patch awareness

+The later ROM revisions patch sections in the Kernal (see addresses $E4AD-$E4FF and $FF5B-$FF7F) to fix color-initialization and regional differences.
+When you rely on a specific routine, be mindful that a patched machine may redirect it; consult the patch tables if you need to set new vectors rather than calling the default entry.

 ## Register Conventions